whoward/docs/markdown/reference/manual-testing.md

   2. By graphic designers, to solve gnarly CSS issues in IE
   3. By documentation people, to show how a feature works

-Can you think of other uses?
-Tell us!
-We offer a complimentary one-month "[Medium Spicy](https://saucelabs.com/pricing)" plan for all users we publish.

 ## Record a bug

 After launching a browser, use it to navigate your site as you would any other computer.
 If you find anything out of place, click the **Bug** icon, then name and describe the issue.
 When you note a bug, we'll create a report on your [snapshots page](https://saucelabs.com/snapshots) containing the screenshot and video of the bug.